 Making a Web API call from the dialog script

-To conduct a dialog with the user, your voice assistant may need to get information from an external source.
+To conduct a dialog with the user, your voice agent may need to get information from an external source.
 In this tutorial, we will make calls to the Spotify Web API based on the REST principles to retrieve a list of the most played tracks today.

 What you will learn